AleK3y/args/README.md

 		"options": {
 			"-v": {
 				"aliases": ["--verbose"],
-				"description": "report more info about the operations", }
+				"description": "report more info about the calculations", },
+			"-t": {
+				"description": "run the calculations in multiple threads" }
 		}
 	}